Loan Vs Line Of Credit inscription on the sheet

 Whether you apply online or in person, if you’re approved before 10:30 AM EST, you can get your funds deposited directly into your checking account the same day!

-How do I choose between a Line of Credit vs. Loan?
+How to choose between a Line of Credit and a loan

 If you already know how much money you need to borrow, a Personal Loan may make sense.
 With a Personal Loan, you borrow a certain amount at once, allowing you to cover a pressing expense.

-Apply for a Line of Credit or Personal Loan at Advance America
+Apply for a Line of Credit or loan at Advance America

 Whichever option you choose, consider applying at Advance America.
 We offer Lines of Credit and Personal Loans with convenient repayment options and transparent rates and fees.